windigo00/userApp/readme.md

 ## Installation

+For more info on Laravel app setup, please see [https://laravel.com/docs/5.8/installation#installation]

- - clone app repo: `git clone https://github.com/windigo00/userApp.git`
+ - Clone app repo: `git clone https://github.com/windigo00/userApp.git`

  - Create database and db user or use existing.